-The MIC261203-ZA is an adaptive ON-time synchronous step-down DC/DC regulator with an internal 5V linear regulator and a Power Good (PG) output.
+The MIC261203 is an adaptive ON-time synchronous step-down DC/DC regulator with an internal 5V linear regulator and a Power Good (PG) output.
 It is designed to operate over a wide input voltage range from 4.5V to 28V and provides a regulated output voltage at up to 7A of output current.
-An adaptive ON-time control scheme is used to get a constant switching frequency and to simplify the control compensation.
-Overcurrent protection is implemented without using an external sense resistor.
-The device includes an internal soft-start function that reduces the power supply input surge current at start-up by controlling the output voltage rise time.
+An adaptive ON-time control scheme is employed in to obtain a constant switching frequency and to simplify the control compensation.
+Over-current protection is implemented without the use of an external sense resistor.
+The device includes an internal soft-start function which reduces the power supply input surge current at start-up by controlling the output voltage rise time.